 Before you accept a job, or before you hire an editor, make sure safe and secure storage is in place.

 Which brings us to the next most important point of them all — the editing process, more specifically, picture editing (we’ll get to sound editing soon).

 Your cinematographer might have some suggestions, but make sure before you hire an editor, you’re already familiar with their work.

 Now the editing process can begin.
 Here's a quick breakdown of editing techniques that an editor might use.

 After your editor reads the script and look at the dailies (or rushes) from the footage shot that day, they can start working their magic.
 They’ll likely make an Edit Decision List (EDL), cutting the film how they believe is most advantageous to the story.

-This is a pretty big responsibility, so make sure whoever you hire understands the tone and feel of the film ahead of time, but don’t be afraid to let them use the skills you hired them for — striking that balance will be key to telling a great visual story.
-Editing software like Adobe Premiere, Avid, and Final Cut Pro, are recommended.
+This is a pretty big responsibility, so make sure whoever you hire understands the tone and feel of the film ahead of time.
+But don’t be afraid to let them use the skills you hired them for — striking that balance will be key to telling a great visual story.
+Editing software like Avid, Adobe Premiere or Final Cut Pro, are recommended.